jonathanhogg/flitter/docs/install.md

 that are executed millions of times appear to be a larger source of execution cost than they really are.

-`--gamma` *GAMMA*
-: This option specifies a gamma correction to apply as the final step of compositing window contents.
-It should not be necessary on a decently-configured desktop environment, but is available in case the output device is less well set up (perhaps some random dodgy projector in a venue) and the visual output has a bad gamma curve.
-Numbers smaller than 1 will brighten the image and numbers greater than 1 will darken it.
-In particular, if the output looks way too dark then it's possible that the standard sRGB transfer function is being applied twice, you can undo this with `--gamma 0.45`.
-Too bright and you might want to start with `--gamma 2.2`.
-As usual, you can control this per-window with the `gamma=N` attribute of `!window`.

 ## Developing Flitter

 If you want to edit the **Flitter** code – or just want to keep up-to-date with